EnterpriseDB/docs/temp_pgbackrest/docs/04-recommended_settings.md

 ## Recommended Settings

-This section walks you through the recommended settings while using _pgBackRest_.
+This section walks you through the recommended settings while using pgBackRest.

 ### Encryption